lblogan14/EverythingFromScratch/README.md

 # EverythingFromScratch

-This is the repository to build everything from scratch to fully understand the basic idea or structure behind all those inetersting topics I want to study.
+This is the repository to build everything from scratch to fully understand the basic idea or structure behind all those interesting topics in various deep learning fields.

 To better understand the beauty of the model structures, the same model may be implemented in different methods.